ChuaCheowHuan/ChuaCheowHuan.github.io/_posts/2019-05-31-n_step_targets.md

  [4]]
 ```

+---

-This function computes the n-step targets, treats missing terms as zero:
+### A) This function computes the n-step targets, treats missing terms as zero:

 ```
 # if number of steps unavailable, missing terms treated as 0.
 def n_step_targets_missing(epr, baselines, gamma, N):